How does this company make money?

 What external forces can significantly affect this company?

-European Union renewable energy directives and national clean energy mandates create policy-driven demand in target markets.
-Chinese solar panel manufacturing capacity and equipment pricing affect procurement costs at the project level.
-Currency exchange rate fluctuations between the currencies in which electricity is sold and the currencies in which construction costs are incurred affect the economics of international projects.
+European Union renewable energy directives and national clean energy mandates in target markets drive the policy demand that makes long-term power purchase agreements possible in the first place, so a rollback of those policies would shrink the opportunity.
+Chinese solar panel manufacturing sets global equipment prices, so shifts in Chinese production capacity flow directly into what each project costs to build.
+Currency swings between the currencies in which electricity revenue is received and the currencies in which construction costs are paid can erode the returns on international projects.

 Where is this company structurally vulnerable?